kellifeeser/ksu-paired-amplicon-workflow/docs/github_F1_vs_nonF1.md

 ### Ecological Interpretation: Spatial Clustering & Heterogeneity

-Based on these results, **NA** appears more spatially clustered — i.e., sample pairs are generally closer geographically.
+Based on these results, **non-F1** appears more spatially clustered — i.e., sample pairs are generally closer geographically.
-Dispersion metrics were similar across groups, providing no clear evidence of tighter clustering.
+This is supported by consistently lower dispersion metrics in non-F1.
 Skewness and kurtosis suggest differences in spatial structure, with **non-F1** more asymmetrically dispersed and **non-F1** showing more extreme values or outliers.
 This may reflect differing dispersal constraints, landscape heterogeneity, or spatial sampling extent between groups.